It’s now more than ever that the customer experience is going to come under scrutiny.

 One thing that has been fairly obvious though is the efforts various online outlets have taken to gain (and retain) your business.
 I’ve seen an increase in email marketing but the emails that are coming through are well thought about, with clear positive messages explaining perhaps reduced opening hours, but also offering deals and savings or companies that previously charged are now offering free delivery or other incentives.

 But that might just be a temporary reaction to the market.
-The longer-term effects are going to be ruled by those little ‘snippets’ that make consumers online interactions that little be quicker or easier.
+The longer-term effects are going to be ruled by those little ‘snippets’ that make consumers online interactions that little bit quicker or easier.

 We don’t “need” things to be quick and easy right now, it’s not like we don’t have the time, but rather we don’t want the stress.
 When it seems like the world is falling apart around us, we need tasks like shopping to be pleasurable.
 Whether it’s the essential grocery shop or a non-essential ‘new pair of jeans’ we need that feeling of security and comfort more than ever.